philckwan/buildingengines/README.md

 Install dependencies with:
 * pip install -r requirements.txt

-After cloning, run via your IDE of choice, or from the command line with: nosetests -v nosetests -v tests/[insert test script]
+After cloning, run via your IDE of choice, or from the command line with one of:
+* nosetests -v
+* nosetests -v tests/[insert test script]